Congratulations!

 Bid-A Basket

 As a fundraiser, we ask that each contestant bring an item or basket which can be added to our silent auction that will occur during the pageant.
 Baskets to be handed in at rehearsal the morning of pageant day.
-Ideas: Camping Basket, Girls Night In Basket, Dog Treat Basket, Valentine Décor Basket
+Ideas: Camping Basket, Girls Night In Basket, Dog Treat Basket, Summer/Fall Décor Basket

 Community Service Award (optional)